VINAYDA11061/PWC_Forage/README.md

 <b> 1.
 Call Centre Trends Dashboard using PowerBI </b>

-Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
+Create a dashboard in Power BI for Call Center Manager that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
 Get creative!

 Possible KPIs include (to get you started, but not limited to):